orientechnologies/orientdb-docs/Distributed-Configuration.md

 OGlobalConfiguration.NETWORK_BINARY_DNS_LOADBALANCING_ENABLED.setValue(true);
 ```

+## Troubleshooting
+Users reported that Hazelcast Health Monitoring could cause problem with a JVM kill (OrientDB uses Hazelcast to manage replication between nodes).
+By default this setting is OFF, so if you are experiencing this kind of problem assure this is set:  `hazelcast.health.monitoring.level=OFF`

 ## History
 ### v1.7
 Simplified configuration by moving.
 Removed some flags (replication:boolean, now it’s deducted by the presence of “servers” field) and settings now are global (autoDeploy, hotAlignment, offlineMsgQueueSize, readQuorum, writeQuorum, failureAvailableNodesLessQuorum, readYourWrites), but you can overwrite them per-cluster.